 - The National Electrical Manufactures Association standards.

-- The operation of a telecrane and other moveable and permanently mounted cranes up to 20-ton capacity.
+- The operation of an overhead crane, truck crane and other moveable and permanently mounted cranes up to 20-ton capacity.

 - Understand, interpret, and apply department policies, rules, regulations, and procedures.

 - Safely operate and maintain assigned tools and equipment.

 - Read and interpret maps, electrical and engineering drawings, diagrams, sketches, plans, and specifications.

 - Respond to requests and inquiries from the general public or other departments.